Tirachoidea biceps

 Tirachoidea biceps is a species of stick insect in the order Phasmatodea.
-It is endemic to Java, Peninsula Malaysia, and Sumatra.
+It is endemic to Java, Peninsular Malaysia, and Sumatra.
 Females of this species average 195 mm and are apterous.
 Although males are fully winged, their flight capability is poor.
-Tirachoidea biceps was previously known as Pharnacia but is distinguishable by two bumps on their hind head.
+Tirachoidea biceps was previously classified in the genus Pharnacia but is distinguishable by two bumps on their hind head.